-‘Space Jam: A New Legacy’ (also known as Space Jam 2) is an upcoming American live-action animated sports comedy film directed by Malcolm D. Lee.
+‘Space Jam: A New Legacy’ (also known as Space Jam 2) is an upcoming American adventure live-action animated sports comedy sci-fi film.

 Table of Contents

 - Sonequa Martin-Green as Kamiyah James

 - Cedric Joe as Dom James, LeBron’s youngest son.

 - Ceyair J. Wright as Darius James, LeBron’s eldest son.

 - Harper Leigh Alexander as Xosha James, LeBron’s daughter.